hexdump/dotfiles/laptop-config/firefox-config/README.md

 To customize the toolbar, right click on an empty space and select `Customize`.

-I remove everything from the toolbar, including spaces, leaving only the URL bar on the left and search bar on the right.
+I remove everything from the toolbar, including spaces, leaving only the URL bar on the left and the overflow menu on the right.
 In my overflow menu, I put:

 - Downloads
 - Bitwarden
 - uBlock Origin
 - Privacy Possum
 - Block Site

+After you're done customizing, load a page.
+In the search bar there's a bookmark star icon and a icon for Mozilla's Pocket service.
+When you right click on both of these, you can remove them from the search bar.

+## Add More Search Engines

+For some reason, in the `Search Engines` part of Firefox's preferences, the `Find more search engines` link redirects you to the Firefox store and shows you completely unrelated extensions.
+To *actually* add more search engine options, go to the pages that you would like to add, and click the three horizontal dots in the URL bar, there is an `Add Search Engine` button.
+Once you've done that, you'll also have to add keywords for this search engine in `Preferences > Search > Search Shortcuts`.
+The search engines I add are:

+- GitHub, with the keyword `@github`,
+- Genius, with the keyword `@genius`.

+## DuckDuckGo Configuration

+DuckDuckGo lets you set a theme [here](https://duckduckgo.com/settings#appearance)!
+Here are my settings:
+- `Font` is `sans-serif` (which actually maps to a serif font on my system, but this is more portable) which is selected via the `Custom` option which reveals a text box,
+- `Background Color` is set to `#fffae3`,
+- `Header Color` is set to `#6c9a8b`,
+- `Result Title Font` is set to `sans-serif`,
+- `Result Title Color` is set to `#240b36`,
+- `Result Visited Title Color` is set to `#db9d47`,
+- `Result Description Color` is set to `#240b36`,
+- `Result URL Color` is set to `#db9d47`,
+- `Result Hover, Module, and Dropdown Background Color` is set to `#fffae3`,
+- `Site Icons` is set to `Off`.